tim-smart/effect-atom/README.md

 `Reactivity` is an Effect service that allows you make queries reactive when mutations happen.

-You can use an `Rx.runtime` to hook into the `Reactivity` service and trigger `Atom` refreshes when mutations happen.
+You can use an `Atom.runtime` to hook into the `Reactivity` service and trigger `Atom` refreshes when mutations happen.

 ```ts